Miller Re-told on Hold

 The most important development at Miller House is under way since The National Trust for Scotland opened the building as a Museum to the general public on 10th April 2004.
 It is a refurbishment project led by the Trust to update some displays and installations, and to introduce new, improved content, all under the working title "Miller Re-told."

-This was announced at The Friends' annual meeting on 6th April by property manager Dr Alix Powers-Jones as part of the consultation process she has initiated in preparation for the reFurbishment.
-She indicated that among the principal reasons for undertaking this venture, is that the existing presentation of exhibits has in some respects become outdated, and this has placed in jeopardy its enviable VisitScotland grading as a 5-Star Visitor Attraction.
+This was announced at The Friends' AGM by property manager Dr Alix Powers-Jones as part of the consultation process she has initiated in preparation for the refurbishment.
+She indicated that among the principal reasons for undertaking this venture is that the existing presentation of exhibits has become outdated, and this has placed the Museum's enviable VisitScotland grading as a 5-Star Visitor Attraction in jeopardy.

 Those of us who participated in the Museum's creation 15 years ago, and the tens of thousands of visitors who have enjoyed it ever since, may feel uneasy about major changes being carried out.
 One member with wide experience has already given his view that the displays and 'storyboarding' (in the Birthplace Cottage in particular) are "the most effective I have seen in any museum in the UK."
 However, advances in interpretation, including in digital technology, and new visitor expectations, have made the refurbishment necessary.